coderarjob/meghaos-x86/README.md

 # MEGHA OPERATING SYSTEM V2 - x86

+A general purpose 32 bit Operating System for Intel i686 and later processors.
+It is written completely from scratch and is primarily a learning project.
+The goal for MeghaOS is to provide an environment to do experiments with the computer and to play around.

-A general purpose 32 bit Operating System that runs of a 1.44 MiB floppy and requires 1.44 MiB of RAM.
+It runs of a 1.44 MiB floppy and can be configured to use minimal physical memory.

 | ![MeghaOS Screenshot](/docs/images/meghaos_mpdemo.gif) |
 |---|
 | `Cooperative multitasking demo` |

+Think of MeghaOS as a bike with training wheels - there is protection, but they can be disabled or changed by the rider.

 | ![MeghaOS Screenshot](/docs/images/meghaos_screenshot.png) |
 |---|
 | `Stack trace when fault occurs` |

-It is written completely from scratch and is primarily a learning project.
-The goal for MeghaOS is to provide an environment to do experiments with the computer and to play around.

-Think of MeghaOS as a bike with training wheels - there is protection, but they can be disabled or changed by the rider.

 I want the system to be stable but not totally locked down to the programmer.
 The OS will run in x86 Protected Mode with Virtual Memory to ensure that one process do not touch memory used by another.
 The kernel will provide ways for the programmer to safely interact with the computer and change parts of it easily.

-This is the second iteration.
-The first OS was targeted to run on the 8086 processor.
-It was written entirely in assembly language, due of a lack of proper higher level language compilers for the 8086 processor.

-The current, second version, targets the P6 processor and the former unavailability of tools is no longer there, and is thus mostly written in C.

-PS: OpenWatcom is a great C compiler, if you want to target 8086.
-However, I wanted to stick with something more standard and more common.

 The end product will be ready for a programmer but not for general use.